biostatsPMH/reportRmd/README.md

 ## New Features

-- new compact summary table function rm_compactsum
+- new compact summary table function `rm_compactsum`
 - main functions are now pipeable
+- new function to use variable labels in ggplots `replace_plot_labels`

 ## Documentation